-- Arrow makes this funny and heartwarming in "Suicidal Tendencies".
+- The series makes this funny and heartwarming in "Suicidal Tendencies".
 Diggle stealthily gives a short deadpan to Ray regarding Felicity, and the former's and Oliver's reactions are priceless.
 Later, Oliver does the same, except very subtly and in reverse.

-- Earlier in "Muse of Fire", when Oliver finds out Tommy is taking Laurel out on a date.
+- In "Muse of Fire", when Oliver finds out Tommy is taking Laurel out on a date.
 Extra funny because we know Oliver can follow through on his promise to snap Tommy's neck even though Oliver insists he's just kidding.

 - Uttered by Wesley to Gunn: